 Check out the opening time and prices on their site.

 Among the amazing activities in Puerto Vallarta, joining a boat tour is definitely a must.
-There are so many tours available for snorkeling or to explore the nearby bays.
-Here below in the next section, I have selected a few for you.
+There are so many tours available for snorkeling or exploring the nearby bays.
+Especially this unique site called Isla Marietas, a protected natural park with a wealth of underwater life and the iconic love beach!
+The tour is a bit more pricy than the other but totally worth it.

 Join a street food tour